-Anyone with a little sticker on the top center of his laptop is aware that hacking a webcam is not hard, neither for the nerd next door nor NSA.
-Object C takes the principle of a fault toy camera and applies it to data security by displaying different scenes through the glance of the webcam.
+Anyone with a little sticker on the top center of his laptop is aware that hacking a webcam is not hard, neither for NSA nor the nerd next door.
+Object A takes the principle of a toy camera and applies it to data security by displaying different scenes through the glance of the webcam.

 Object C: leaving fault traces

 Connected to any computer, Object C will generate fake online data.
 On the push of the button, an algorithm will randomly create site-specific content on the websites of services such as google, facebook, youtube, twitter or Amazon.

 Concentrating on the individualities that are specific to the service, the libraries in the code will be unpredictably influenced by changing content.